Homeware Timeline - M&S Archive

 1932

-Homeware was advertised in our 1932 customer magazine, ‘The Marks & Spencer Magazine’, including this ‘Tango’ teaset.
+Homeware was advertised in our 1932 customer publication, ‘The Marks & Spencer Magazine’, including this ‘Tango’ teaset.

 1 of 2